-FORMAT: The Plan of Study submitted to the departmental Graduate Secretary should employ the following format:
+The Plan of Study submitted to the departmental Graduate Secretary should employ the following format:

-- 1. List first the required course Historical Methods (HIST 5023).
-Note: Teaching assistants must also list Teaching History at the College Level (HIST 5021). - 2.
+- 1. First list the required course Historical Methods (HIST 5023). - 2.
 Then list all other courses, grouped by subject rather than by semester, under the capitalized headings as specified below.
 Identify the semester you plan to enroll in each class.

-Plan I:
+Plan I

-- a.
-Use as headings (written in capital letters) the two specific fields of study, with the major field listed first. - b.
-Under each field heading, list lecture and individual-reading courses first, followed by seminars. - c.
+- 1. Use as headings (written in capital letters) the two specific fields of study, with the major field listed first. - 2.
+Under each field heading, list lecture and individual-reading courses first, followed by seminars. - 3.
 List HIST 5000 (Thesis) as the last course under the major field of study.

-Plan II-Public History:
+Plan II: Public History

-- a.
-Use as headings (written in capital letters) the two fields of study, with the major field in Public History listed first and then the second field. - b.
-Under each field heading, list lecture and individual-reading courses first, followed by seminars. - c.
+1. Use as headings (written in capital letters) the two fields of study, with the major field in Public History, listed first and then the second field.

+- 2. Under each field heading, list lecture and individual-reading courses first, followed by seminars. - 3.
 List HIST 5000 (Thesis) as the last course under the major field of study. - 3.
 After preparing the Plan of Study, give it to the departmental Graduate Secretary for processing through the on-line program provided by the Graduate College.
 After the Graduate Secretary submits the document on-line, the student, the student's Advisory Committee members, and the Director of Graduate Studies will receive an email indicating that the Plan of Study is ready to be approved.
 Approval is completed on-line.
 This will satisfy the Plan of Study requirements of the Graduate College.
 Revisions of the Plan of Study should be submitted immediately.